Guven-K/Guven-K/README.md

 ## 🎯 Personal Goals & Aspirations
 - Master **C#** and advanced techniques in 2025.
+- Complete and polish **Avalonia projects**, focusing on creating customisable, user-friendly, and visually appealing applications.
 - Contribute to more open-source projects and build impactful tools for the developer community.
+- Strive to become a well-rounded, experienced developer focusing on innovation and continuous growth in 2025.

 ---